 Antley -Bixler syndrome is a less common craniosynostosis syndrome with some findings overlapping with PS type II.
 Antley -Bixler syndrome is an autosomal recessive condition associated with craniosynostosis (but not cloverleaf skull), radiohumeral synostosis (but not complete elbow ankylosis), femoral bowing, and various visceral anomalies.
 However, the visceral anomalies seen in the Antley -Bixler syndrome are usually genital.

-Type I PS has a relatively good prognosis for intellectual outcome.
+Type I PS has a relatively good prognosis for the intellectual outcome.
 The prognosis for types II and III is very poor due to neuro-developmental complications, with death in childhood common.

 A patient’s prognosis depends on the severity of the syndrome, but craniofacial appearance usually improves with age.
 More recently, Robin et al. reviewed a clinical course of seven children with Pfeiffer syndrome Type III and found that, while the children had severe manifestations, they had favorable outcomes with aggressive medical and surgical management.